3 Good Reasons to Attend Automotive Restoration School

 Plus, it is possible to make a good living in the auto restoration field.
 According to the Occupational Employment Statistics program, the average annual pay of automotive body mechanics and similar repairers in the U.S. was $46,460 in 2018.
 And the top earners made over $71,970.

 2. It Doesn't Require Much Time in School

 The requirements for entering the vehicle restoration trade are relatively simple.
 Many employers just want you to have undergone a little schooling in a program that helps you learn some of the basic yet relevant skills involved in the work.
 Once employed, most technicians then keep learning while on the job.

 Some of the most popular programs that incorporate car restoration training are those which focus on collision repair and auto body refinishing.
 In many cases, they can be completed in less than 18 months.

 3. It Can Give You Expertise in a Field That's Fun, Popular, and Fascinating

 Think about all of the muscle car enthusiasts and classic vehicle collectors you may have encountered.
 America is full of them.
 And restoring vintage automobiles is a major pastime among such hobbyists.
-In fact, within the U.S. and Canada, an estimated 2.75 million people own a historic car or truck.† They often respect and seek help from people who have professional-level skills at giving new life to the vehicle models they cherish—whether it's a 1960s Ford Mustang, a 1930s Lincoln-Zephyr, or any of countless other models worth reviving and celebrating.
+According to the Historic Vehicle Association, within the U.S. and Canada, an estimated 2.75 million people own a historic car or truck.
+They often respect and seek help from people who have professional-level skills at giving new life to the vehicle models they cherish—whether it's a 1960s Ford Mustang, a 1930s Lincoln-Zephyr, or any of countless other models worth reviving and celebrating.